nowaxsky/webpack-sample-deploy/README.md

 # webpack

-This is a study note for Webpack 2.
+This is a study note for *Webpack 2*.